Maybe you love brunch. If so, we don’t need to convince you to use this guide to find some places where you can have it outside.

 Anyone who finds it tough to keep a cactus alive for one-tenth as long as the internet says they’ last will be at a total loss when they step into the backyard of this American spot in Greenpoint.
 It’s filled with as much as many plants, trees, and ivy as a modest greenhouse, and it’s one of the most pleasant places to eat outside in Brooklyn.
 And if that alone isn’t enough to convince you, then the banana bread pudding and bottomless mimosa situation should.

 This Southern spot in the East Village has a very nice streetside patio covered in plants, and a canvas roof that’ll give you comfort on afternoons when the clouds can’t decide how they want to proceed.
-The first come, first served tables are available for weekend brunch starting at noon, when you can order some shrimp and grits or sweet tea-brined fried chicken with honey tabasco sauce.
+The first-come, first-served tables are available for weekend brunch starting at 10am, when you can order some shrimp and grits or sweet tea-brined fried chicken with honey tabasco sauce.

 Aurora’s covered patio looks like a place where the best-friends-turned-soulmates in a rom-com would feed each other pasta just before the credits roll.
 It’s decorated with lots of hanging ivy and more lights than a fairly large Christmas tree, as well as high walls and a roof that make it feel far removed from the corner of Wythe and Grand.
 They serve a few of their pastas and Italian small plates brunch, as well as more breakfast-y options like brioche French toast vanilla mascarpone or crab and avocado eggs benedict.
 You can make a reservation through their website.

 The front patio at Harlem Tavern might be even larger than the tavern itself.
 Covered in picnic tables and big umbrellas, it’s perfect for when you can’t decide if you want an extended boozy brunch, or day-drinking with intermittent food orders.
 They open at noon every day, but if you come on Saturday, you’ll get to hear some live jazz while you eat.